PeskyPotato/scrapers/README.md

 * shzm - Grabs the top 50 songs by city from shazam.com
 * thecoverproject - Grabs all the game posters from thecoverproject.net
 * theoatmeal - Grabs comics from theoatmeal.com
+* unicode-emoji-chart - Grabs emoji and metadata from unicode.org
 * vulnhub - Downloads itme and all metadata on each item from vulnhub.com
 * wallhaven - Grabs all the images for a given search query from wallhaven.cc
 * waset - Grabs papers published to waset.org